 There are more than a hundred compounds in the cannabis sativa plant known as cannabinoids, and the most common are CBD (cannabidiol) and THC (Tetrahydrocannabinol).
 THC is the famous psychoactive compound in marijiuana that produces a high, while CBD (and most other cannabinoids) produce no high at all.
-CBD oil has been used to help with a number of maladies in the body, everything from chronic pain to anxiety to insomnia to inflammation.
-It has little to no side effects and has been found to be very beneficial to the body.
-And, by law it must contain less than 0.3% delta-9 THC by dry weight ensuring that it won't get you high.
+CBD oil boasts a number of potential health benefits for the body, everything from inflammation to rest to calming effects.
+Researchers believe it has very few side effects and has been found to be very beneficial to the body.
+To be legal here in the US, it must contain less than 0.3% delta-9 THC by dry weight ensuring that it won't get you high.

 But there are other cannabinoids that don’t get talked about or studied as much, until recently, that is.
 These are CBG (cannabigerol) and CBN (cannabinol).
 (In fact there are even more cannabinoid compounds currently being studied for healthful properties and may soon come to market as well.)

 But what are the differences between these substances and what benefits do they hold for the consumer?

 CBD is the most common cannabinoid next to THC.
 It is most often derived from hemp, although it is present in lower amounts in some marijuana strains.
 It’s a naturally occurring substance, non-psychoactive and used in oils, tinctures, and edibles, and has many beneficial properties.